fmrchallenge/fmrbenchmark/doc/usersguide/intro.rst

 Support for platforms and programming languanges
 ------------------------------------------------

+There are no generic installation instructions.
+Instead, instructions and requirements are described separately for each benchmark.
+Though there are shared dependencies and some similar preparations, separately treating each facilitates users who are only interested in some parts of the repository.
+E.g., try the :doc:`integrator_chains`.

 While it may be possible to build the benchmarks and infrastructure on other platforms, the current target is `Ubuntu <http://www.ubuntu.com>`_ 14.04 running Linux x86_64 and the following: